Skip to content

 What happens if the exchange goes down?

 Your bot cannot trade.
-Most major exchanges run around 99.9% uptime, but outages happen, and your orders get queued or cancelled depending on the venue.
+Major exchanges advertise high availability, but we found no independently audited uptime figures — treat any specific percentage, including the “99.9%” this article used to quote, as a marketing claim rather than a measurement.
+Outages happen, and your orders get queued or cancelled depending on the venue.
 This is exactly why position sizing matters: small enough that one bad fill or one outage cannot wreck you.

 You came here half-hoping a bot would save you from yourself at 3 a.m.
 The better news is more honest than that: it can, but only because you did the calm work first — wrote the rule, ran the backtest, set the ceiling, disabled the withdrawals.
 The bot is not smarter than you.
 It is just you, on your best and clearest day, refusing to be talked out of the plan by the version of you that wakes up at 3 a.m.
 Build the discipline once, encode it, and you stop trading like prey.
 You are not bad at this.
 You were just doing it with the one tool guaranteed to fail — your own panic.
 Now you can put it down.